Skip to main content

 • 5 minutes

-Dreamlit connects to your Supabase database to watch for changes and trigger emails.
+Dreamlit securely connects to your Supabase database and uses changes as triggers for emails.
 Here’s how to check if your project is set up correctly.

 Projects created before September 30, 2025